benyanke/docs/_posts/2018-10-11-setup-x2go-client.markdown

 Finally, you can use "Single application" to run an X2Go session with just a single application, instead of an entire remote window.
 This can be useful when you only ever need to run a remote application.
 If this option is used, you must also specify the full path to the application.
+This does not always work well on Windows (at least Windows 7 where I have tested it).

 ## Connecting